ibm-maximo-dev/maximo_workerInsights/README.md

 ### Building a Liberty bridge

-The following figure shows an example of architecture where a Liberty server is running to receive and redirect the authentication from IoT Worker and Home Insights to the Maximo product (link on how to set up this bridge available soon in this tutorial.
-Open a git issue in case it is urgently needed).
+The following figure shows an example of architecture where a Liberty server is running to receive and redirect the authentication from IoT Worker and Home Insights to the Maximo product (find instructions on how to set Liberty [here](https://github.com/ibm-watson-iot/wi-websphere-auth/tree/master/was-liberty-profile)).

 ![Libert](Diagrams/LibertyLDAPIntegration.png)
 Figure 5 - LDAP configuration for single sign on.